 So like the 1 bedroom units, there are a number of layouts and sizes to choose from (635 all the way to 980 sq ft).
-Again, the biggest size is due to the top floor void space, not so much an entire floor space of 980 sq ft.
+Again, the biggest size is due to the top floor void space, not so much the entire floor space of 980 sq ft.

 On that same side of the wall, you will also find the washer/dryer (provided by Electrolux) along with more storage which is always very much welcome.

 The kitchen that you see here is very much identical to the one that you’ve seen previously in the 1 bedroom + study unit.
-Because of the long counter you do have a fair amount of countertop as well as storage space.
+Because of the long counter, you do have a fair amount of countertop as well as storage space.

-Kitchen appliances (fridge, oven, induction hood and hob) are represented by Electrolux which is within expectations for a mass market project such as this.
+Kitchen appliances (fridge, oven, induction hood and hob) are represented by Electrolux, which is within expectations for a mass-market project such as this.

-Because of its open plan nature, it does give off a very spacious feel (that huge mirrored glass panel really helps).
+Because of its open-plan nature, it does give off a very spacious feel (that huge mirrored glass panel really helps).

 For those looking to utilise the kitchen more, there are other layouts that feature an enclosed kitchen with a window as well (the corner stacks).

 Dining space is limited, and it shows here with not too great space for one side of the party on this dining table.
-I might sound like a broken record by now, but the furniture fittings here are dull and hardly looks very inspiring.
+I might sound like a broken record by now, but the furniture fittings here are dull and hardly looks inspiring.

 The living room is very average in terms of size, with just about enough space for a regular 3 seater sofa and small coffee table.

-Note the above averagely sized AC ledge is located to the right of the balcony so do expect some noise if you have the air-conditioning on.
+Note the above averagely sized AC ledge is located to the right of the balcony, so do expect some noise if you have the air-conditioning on.

 The common bedroom is actually decently sized, with the typical 2-panel wardrobe and the same brown finishing in the 1 bedroom unit (which has the same lack of drawers).

-Also because of the AC ledge on the outside you will only get half-length windows here.
+Also because of the AC ledge on the outside, you will only get half-length windows here.

-The common bathroom is quite a good size, but it does present the same scrimping issues such as the cheap-looking toilet bowl, 1.8m shower door and lack of a towel rack.
+The common bathroom is quite a good size, but it does present the same scrimping issues, such as the cheap-looking toilet bowl, 1.8m shower door, and lack of a towel rack.